Soshana Afroyim: Early years

 In her early work, Soshana links individual elements from the tradition of Fauvism with the compact, hermetic view of American Realism and is noticeably imbued with a spirit of youthful insouciance.

 Soshana received her first lasting artistic influences at an art school in New York City, starting at the age of fourteen.
 Before she started to create abstract paintings in the early 1950s, she painted in a style of colorful, archaizing Realism.

 A style, which is connected to the political art in the period around 1945, as a minor transition phase between the earlier and more famous Realisms of the 1930s (New Objectivity, Verismo, Precisionism, Magical Realism, etc.) and the abstract painting of the 1950s.

 Already the bombings of the London Blitz, had triggered artistic reflections in the drawing of the budding artist Soshana.
 Her teacher in New York and later husband Beys Afroyim, who was a committed Communist, led her much deeper into narrative art and contemporary Social Realism.

 Afroyim and Soshana were very involved in the political activistic New York art circles, consisting mainly of European immigrants.

-On her travels with Beys Afroyim through the US and later Cuba, Israel and Europe, Soshana painted street sceneries (e.g. Old Street in NY City, 1943, or Street in L.A., 1945), factory workers (e.g. the series My Sweatshop in New York, 1944), people she met on the way(e.g. Two Black Youths, 1944, oder Young Man with a Straw, 1945) and many landscapes.
-Overmore she portrayed many artists and politicians (e.g. Franz Werfel on his deadbed, 1945, or Otto Klemperer, 1945).
-These portraits reflect the critical intellectual environment, the Afroyim couple moved in.
+On her travels with Beys Afroyim through the US and later Cuba, Israel and Europe, Soshana painted street sceneries (e.g. Old Street in NY City, 1943, or Street in L.A., 1945), factory workers (e.g. the series My Sweatshop in New York, 1944), people she met on the way (e.g. Two Black Youths, 1944, oder Young Man with a Straw, 1945) and many landscapes.
+Furthermore, she portrayed many artists and politicians (e.g. Franz Werfel on his deadbed, 1945, or Otto Klemperer, 1945).
+These portraits reflect the critical intellectual environment that the Afroyim couple moved in.

 All of the persons depicted have a distinctly melancholic look and are all either frontal or three-quarter-view portraits, which focus completely on the person represented.
 From the perspective of bold Social Realism, she interpreted the psychology of European immigrants in Los Angeles and European delegates to the founding conference of the United Nations in San Francisco.

 Soshanas working-class milieu studies on the other hand show a high affinity with famous regionalists and socialrealists such as Thomas Hart Benton, Grant Wood, the Soyer Brothers or the Mexican Muralists José Clemente Orozco and Diego Rivera.

 Up to 1948, Soshana remained faithful to a compact, colorful and expressive Social Realism.
-In these early paintings, figures are modeled roughly with a few broad brush strokes without any detail; landscapes and citiscapes always open up to the beholder from a slightly elevated point of view.
-The scenes appear mostly in a neutral light, with neither houses nor figures casting shadows, yet these landscapes with the saturated application of colors, exude an almost cheerful mood, which can be interpreted as an echo of Fauvism.
+In these early paintings, figures are modeled roughly with a few broad brush strokes without any detail; landscapes and cityscapes are open to the beholder from a slightly elevated point of view.
+The scenes appear mostly in a neutral light, with neither houses nor figures casting shadows.
+These landscapes with the saturated application of colors, exude an almost cheerful mood, which can be interpreted as an echo of Fauvism.

 Soshana's paintings of European Alpine landscapes, which she began creating upon her return to Vienna in 1951, already show her first steps into Art Informel.